 Speech and language delays are more common in children of HG mothers with the risk being greatest in those born to mothers with severe or prolonged symptoms.

-Many experiencing severe or prolonged HG, especially those on bed rest late in pregnancy, have children with Sensory Processing Disorder likely due to stress, an immature vestibular system, and malnutrition.
+Many women experiencing severe or prolonged HG, especially those on bed rest late in pregnancy, have children with Sensory Processing Disorder likely due to stress, an immature vestibular system, and malnutrition.

 Delays in learning are more common in children of HG mothers with the risk being greatest in those born to mothers with severe or prolonged symptoms.

-Children exposure to HG in utero have a 3.6-fold increased risk (38% vs 15% controls) of childhood conduct issues, and doubles the risk of adult mental health disorders, primarily depression, bipolar disorder, and anxiety.
+Children exposed to HG in utero have a 3.6-fold increased risk (38% vs 15% controls) of childhood conduct issues, and doubles the risk of adult mental health disorders, primarily depression, bipolar disorder, and anxiety.